 Space Stations - Sponge Spool Spine

-Children simulate what happens to a human spine in space by making a Sponge Spool Spine (alternating sponge pieces and spools threaded on a pipe cleaner).
+Children model what happens to a human spine in space by making a Sponge Spool Spine (alternating sponge pieces and spools threaded on a pipe cleaner).
 This represents a human spine on Earth, with the discs (sponges) pressed between the spinal vertebrae (the wooden spools).
 The children measure the spine length, dip it in a container of water (simulating the free fall that astronauts experience in orbit), and then re-measure the spine.
 They will find it has expanded, just like in space!

 Families or other mixed-age groups, including children as young as 4 years old with assistance from an older child, teen, or adult

 School-aged children ages 5–7 and 8–9

 ☑ Station, presented in combination with related activities

 ☑ Passive program